econoalchemist/COLDCARD-MiddleGround/README.md

 Save those changes and then you should be able to conect to your BircoinCore node from your computer on the same local network.
 Make sure you restart BitcoinCore after saving those changes.

 Now you are ready to configure Sparrow Wallet to talk to your BitcoinCore node.
 Once you have Sparrow Wallet installed and launched, you will be presented with an empty user interface.
-Navigate to "File>Preferences".
+Navigate to `File` > `Preferences`.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow0.png">
 </p>

-Then click on the "Server" tab on the left-hand side.
-Click on the `Bitcoin Core` tab for the Server Type.
+Then click on the <kbd>Server</kbd> tab on the left-hand side.
+Click on the <kbd>Bitcoin Core</kbd> tab for the Server Type.
 If running BitcoinCore on the same computer, use the `127.0.0.1` rpcbind IP address with `8332` as the port and the default authentication option.
 Or if running BitcoinCore on a different computer, use the same User/Pass that you entered in the `bitcoin.conf` file.
 Either way, set the Data Folder directory to the same folder the `bitcoin.conf` file is being written.
 This should be the same directory that BitcoinCore writes the `.cookie` file that Sparrow Wallet needs to read.
 Test the network connection from Sparrow Wallet.
-If it’s good, you should see the green check mark next to "Test Connection" and some information populated in the dialog box below that.
+If it’s good, you should see the green check mark next to <kbd>Test Connection</kbd> and some information populated in the dialog box below that.
 Then you can close that window.

 <p align="center">
   <img width="752" height="662" src="Assets/Sparrow21.png">